xelacast/nft-smart-contract-practice/README.md

 #BIG CHANGES
 I removed the parameters of the URI.
 I will implement hidden and prereveal features with the dns and ipfs only.
 This will save gas on deployment and setting each season.
 This also makes the deployment of each season a little less dependent on our contract.

+I had to remove all mapping of the whitelist features because it would have taken $5k-$7k in adding people to the fruity list.
+Roughly 800 people.

 #MERKLE TREE THOUGHTS

 This is the write up of using a merkle tree to create a VIF list and a fruitylist(presale list)